 1. We’ve built a fiercely compassionate leadership team that will listen to you.
 They will celebrate your ideas and they will hear your criticism.
 They will bolster you and they will put you in positions where your voice can be heard and where you can lead others.

 2. We have advocates in high places.
 Our VP of Engineering, Senior Manager of Engineering and Head Engineer are all actively involved in making sure we retain a positive environment in which women engineers thrive.
-LeadPages’ co-founder and CSO, Tracy Simmons, understands the challenges that women face in the tech industry and continually goes above and beyond to ensure that our environment is inclusive for women engineers.
+LeadPages’ co-founder and CSO, Tracy Simmons, understands the challenges that women face in the tech industry and continually goes above and beyond to ensure that our environment is inclusive of women engineers.

 3. We are including women in as many interviews as possible so that everyone we’re interested in hiring sees women as leaders and as equals at LeadPages from the very beginning of their relationship with us.